-Your research findings should follow from your research questions.
-This means that you should restrict your findings to those that answer the questions you ask.
+Your results or findings section should follow from your project questions.
+This means that you should restrict your discussions to those that answer the questions you ask.
 Your findings/results section should be oriented around one question: What did you find?

-You should begin by describing the key characteristics of your sample.
+If you conducted research, you should begin by describing the key characteristics of your sample.
 For quantitative studies, this often means presenting a table of descriptive statistics.
 You will have a lot of data and it is not necessary to report every finding.
 Revisit your research questions and address each sequentially.
 Show how you address each question and what you found.
 Relate your findings to your hypotheses (or predictions).
 Ensure that you properly label all tables, charts, diagrams, maps, etc., (e.g., table 1, figure 3, etc.) and walk your reader through this information.
 For qualitative data, be sure to tell a story with your data.
 You should not just string quotes together, but show what the quotes illustrate.
 Set up quotes by identifying the participant's pseudonym and key demographic information without compromising identity (e.g., Stephanie, age 36, teacher).
 Consider paraphrasing participants' responses.